zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user_role.rst

     include_members
-      Option item only for ``group``: Indicates whether the group members are included in the permission.
+      Option item only for \ :literal:`group`\ : Indicates whether the group members are included in the permission.
 Default: false.

       | **required**: False
       | **type**: bool